 Chao Tayiana is a Kenyan digital heritage specialist and emerging digital humanities scholar.
 Her keen interests lie in digital documentation techniques, increasing access to digitised collections, and capacity building within under-represented and under-funded cultural industries.
 She is the founder of African Digital Heritage which seeks to technically empower African cultural institutions and is a co-founder at the Museum of British Colonialism where she leads digital engagement and documentation.

-From 2013 - 2016 she run the Save The Railway project in Kenya - a nationwide campaign to photograph and digitally archive more than 70 abandoned/dilapidated railway stations and the stories behind them.
+From 2013 - 2016 she founded the Save The Railway project in Kenya - a nationwide campaign to photograph and digitally archive more than 70 abandoned/dilapidated railway stations and the stories behind them.
 She is a recipient of the Google Anita Borg scholarship for women in technology (2016) having demonstrated outstanding leadership and passion in the tech sphere.

 With 5 years experience running a series of self-initiated, donor funded and professional cultural projects, her work in Kenya and the UK offers unique insight into the challenges and opportunities faced when implementing digital technology in cultural industries of varying expertise and resource levels.
 In May 2018 she was awarded the Endangered Archives grant by the British Library and Arcadia fund to restore and catalogue the Railway Museum Archive in Nairobi.
 In September 2018 she was also selected as the Lead consultant in a British Council project to research and deliver training on skills needed within the cultural industry in Kenya.